 - The responsibility of finding a legal parking space rests solely with the vehicle operator.
 The lack of what the vehicle operator deems to be an adequate parking space is not an acceptable excuse for violating any parking regulation (s). - Handicapped parking spaces are identified by the official handicapped emblem, and the adjacent curbs and stripes are painted a light blue.
 Handicapped spaces are restricted from general use 24 hours a day.
-Vehicles parked in handicapped spaces must display an official handicapped license plate or a WVWC handicapped decal.
-WVWC handicapped decals may be obtained from the security office for any student, faculty, or staff.
-These decals will be issued at no cost to anyone who has a temporary handicap that would warrant the need to park in a handicapped space. (sprains, broken bones or other injuries of a temporary nature) These decals will only be valid for a specified time and are authorized for use only in WVWC parking lots.
-A handicap parking space, as described above, is a valid WVWC handicap parking space which may or may not include a metal handicapped parking sign. - Fire lanes shall be designated by red curbs and/or red stripes and will be clearly marked to indicate a prohibited area. - No parking is permitted on the lawn or sidewalks.
+Vehicles parked in handicapped spaces must display an official handicapped license plate or a WVWC handicapped issued hangtag.
+Faculty, staff and students that will be using a WVWC handicap parking space must submit proper documentation to support their need for daily parking usage in a designated handicap parking space.
+Faculty and Staff will park in a designated faculty/staff parking lot and students must park in a designated student lot.
+The Director of Campus Safety and Dean of Students will review all requests for handicapped parking, including the need for temporary handicap hang tags that would warrant the need to park in a handicapped space. (sprains, broken bones or other injuries of a temporary nature) These hang tags will only be valid for a specified time and are authorized for use only in WVWC parking lots.
+The security office will issue a handicap hang tag upon an approved request (Link to Form).
+The misuse of a handicap hang tag will be subject to WVWC disciplinary process. - Fire lanes shall be designated by red curbs and/or red stripes and will be clearly marked to indicate a prohibited area. - No parking is permitted on the lawn or sidewalks.
 This includes the period during which students are moving in or out of the residence halls. - Prohibited zones are marked with yellow lines and/or yellow curbs; at times they are also designated by "No Parking" signs.
 These areas include, but are not limited to, loading/unloading zones, parking zones for maintenance vehicles, etc. - During the academic year, student parking in designated faculty/staff only areas and faculty/staff parking in student designated areas is strictly prohibited.
 Enforcement of this regulation will be in effect between the hours of 7 AM and 5 PM Monday thru Friday unless otherwise noted. - Parking in a reserved parking spot, as noted on spot signage, is strictly prohibited.
 This regulation is in effect 24 hours a day. - The streets surrounding the College campus (Camden Ave., College Ave., Meade St., Railroad Ave., Randolph St, etc.) are under the jurisdiction of the City of Buckhannon. - No weapons of any kind may be stored in a vehicle while on campus at any time.
 All legal weapons must be stored at the Office of Campus Safety and Security. - Visitor Parking: ALL Visitors must have a valid Temporary Pass displayed in their windshield.
 These are available at the Security Office.
 (Also see # IX of this manual) - Visitors to campus are permitted to park in Lot "B" (The lot between Jenkins Hall and Loar Hall).
 This is the designated lot for visitors until 12:00 midnight Monday thru Sunday.
-If the visitor is spending the night on campus, they must first obtain an overnight visitor pass from the Office of Campus

-Safety and Security.
+If the visitor is spending the night on campus, they must first obtain an overnight visitor pass from the Office of Campus Safety and Security.
 This visitor's pass must be displayed on the vehicle dash where it is visible through the windshield.
 Vehicles displaying this overnight visitor pass will be the only vehicles allowed to park in Lot "B" after 12:00 midnight each night.